Documentation

 Sections

-You can seperate your song into sections (eg. Verse, Chorus, Bridge), by leaving a blank line.
+You can seperate your song into sections (eg. Verse, Chorus, Bridge), by leaving a totally blank line (this needs to have no spaces or tabs).

 Verse 1